-The attached garage was designed for four cars with access provided by three overhead-style door.
-Three functional electric garage door openers were present.
+The attached garage was designed for three cars with access provided by two overhead-style doors.
+There was one man door(s) for access independent of the drive-through door(s).
+The man door was tested and found to be functional.
+A functional electric garage door opener was present.
 The garage floor was in good condition.